In Need of Image File Explore

 All data will be backed up to an image file when you backup a disk, partition or volume.
 When you want to check or use one of these backed up files, a normal way is to restore the backup image file to its original or new place.
 That is helpful, yet sometimes it becomes tedious.

 For example, you backup entire system drive to an external drive on a regular basis.
 When you need a previous version of a particular file that created on your desktop, you need to restore the entire system drive.
 To my knowledge, that is not a good way for most users.
 Is there any easy way to explore only that specific file in Windows?

-Best Free Tool to Explore Windows Image Backup File
+Best Tool to Explore Windows Image Backup File

 Fortunately, the Explore Image feature in AOMEI Backupper provides a pretty easy way to complete the task.
 In detail, it will guide you mount the image file to a virtual drive.
 And then, the drive you mounted can be visited in Windows File Explorer like My Computer or This PC.
 Finally, all files on that virtual drive(s) can be moved to other places.

-AOMEI Backupper Standard, the free edition, will help you go through said steps.
+AOMEI Backupper Professional will help you go through said steps.
 In addition, it allows you to check backup image for integrity with the Check Image feature.
 Other feauters like system backup, disk backup, file backup with incremental or differential backup are available as well.
-Now, let's get to know how to extract files from Windows image file with this free tool step by step.
+Now, let's get to know how to extract files from Windows image file with this tool step by step.

 Image File Explorer with AOMEI Backupper

 Step 1.
-Download AOMEI Backupper Standard and install it on your computer.
+Download AOMEI Backupper Professional and install it on your computer.
 Then, launch it, select "Explore Image" under the "Tools" tab.

 Step 2.
 Select a backup image from the list.

 Step 3.
 Select a backup time point to explore.